bread1006/eccDNA2Ca/README.md

 ## Citation
 If you use this code in your research, please cite our paper:

-> Zhou L. et al., *eccDNA2Ca: An Ensemble Deep Learning Framework for Interpretable Prediction of Cancer-Associated Extrachromosomal Circular DNA*, 2025.
+> Zhou L. et al., *eccDNA2Ca: An Ensemble Deep Learning Framework for Interpretable Prediction of Cancer-Associated Extrachromosomal Circular DNA*.
+Manuscript in preparation, 2025.